fullptr/anzu/README.md

         }
     }
     ```
 * All the common arithmetic, comparison and logical operators.
-More will be implemented.
 * Builtin functions.
 * Memory arenas for allocating dynamic memory:
     ```py